Requiring additional information

 • give a sample of the active constituent, or of the chemical product or any of its constituents, to the APVMA, or to another body determined by the APVMA or authority in order for it to be analysed by an approved analyst.

-When we issue a notice of this kind, the assessment period for the application will be extended when the first notice is issued.
-The notice will specify the period in which a response must be provided.
-If a response is not received before the end of the period set out in the notice, a Notice of Proposal to Refuse Application will be issued and all further evaluation of the application will be put on hold until the period stated in the notice expires.
+If no response is received to the notice, a Notice of Proposal to Refuse Application will be issued and all further evaluation of the application will be put on hold until the applicant responds or the period stated in the notice expires.
 If the outcome is to refuse the application, no further evaluation will be conducted prior to the refusal.

 The Agvet Code Regulations use the following formula to prescribe the maximum period which can be included in this notice: